 Also French police used to wear short capes with weights in the hem and would whorl them around in riots.

-Fencers learned to use their capes as a parrying device in the absence of a dagger.
+Fencers learned to use their capes as a parrying device in the absence of an off-hand weapon.

 'Duckfoot' pistols with 5 barrels on one trigger, for people who don't care who they hit.
 Intended for riot control situations, where you've got a lot of enemies.